Practice/Industry Group Overview

 Between its insurance policies and other business relationships, most companies involved in transportation are looking to achieve a seamless blanket of risk protection regarding operations.
 While no risk management plan can truly be seamless, we counsel clients in accomplishing this goal through coverage analysis and recommendations tailored to the industry.
 We have experience in assisting policyholders and self-insured entities in analyzing risks and exposures and assisting with the procurement and placement of insurance coverage.
 We have advised policyholders on a wide range of complex risk management issues and have provided them with guidance in selecting and implementing proactive risk management programs.

-Our Global Insurance Services Group is comprised of over 30 attorneys -- all seamlessly connected through technology.
-The group includes a number of key partners who are national leaders in the practice area.
+Our Global Insurance Services Group includes a number of key partners who are national leaders in the practice area.
 We ensure a cohesive and singular coverage position for clients in transportation matters.
 Often these matters involve components and parties from several different jurisdictions.
 As such, early conflict of law analysis is essential.
-Every two weeks, we publish CaseWatch Insurance, a survey on every appellate level insurance coverage decision in the United States.
+We publish CaseWatch Insurance, a survey on every appellate level insurance coverage decision in the United States.
 We also maintain a daily blog on recent national insurance decisions entitled the Insurance and Reinsurance Report, and send daily case and industry news updates on Twitter at InsureReReport.
 Our blog was named by Lexis Nexis as one of the top 50 Insurance blogs in the world.
 CaseWatch Insurance, our blog, and Twitter feed give us a unique national perspective on insurance law and aid in conflict of law questions.
 These publications succeed because we have divided the United States into geographic areas and charged different members of our team with staying current on these areas.

 Our attorneys are accomplished speakers and presenters in air, rail and highway insurance insurance issues.
 Our group also includes the editor of the renowned Couch on Insurance treatise and authors of the Appleman on Insurance treatise.
 Our attorneys have spoken all over the world on transportation insurance topics and are sought after as experts in the field of insurance.
 Goldberg Segalla's Global Insurance Services practice consists of attorneys who hold key leadership positions in state and national insurance organizations, including the Defense Research Institute, the International Association of Defense Counsel, International Claim Association, Federation of Defense and Corporate Counsel and the Council on Litigation Management.
 It is upon this broad base that we consider ourselves uniquely qualified to represent our clients on all types of transportation coverage matters.